georgelza/Polaris_Pg_Flink/README.md

 All this allows one user to create tables inside a database in one session and makes this available to another user in a different session to access that table and the contents, using the processing engine of choice.

 In the past, I use to use [Hive Metastore (HMS)](https://hive.apache.org)/see Central Metastore Catalog.
-But lets see, I like rabit holes so decided to mix things up a bit, or was that I wanted to simplify the stack (HMS is tech heavy), and here we are, lets introduce [Apache Polaris (incubating)](https://polaris.apache.org) and it's REST interface as Catalog service for our [Apache Iceberg](https://iceberg.apache.org) based Lakehouse.
+But lets see, I like rabit holes so decided to mix things up a bit, or was that I wanted to simplify the stack (HMS is tech heavy), and here we are, lets introduce [Apache Polaris (incubating)](https://polaris.apache.org) and it's [REST](https://en.wikipedia.org/wiki/REST) interface as Catalog service for our [Apache Iceberg](https://iceberg.apache.org) based Lakehouse.

 ## What is a Lakehouse

 A data lakehouse is a modern data architecture blending the flexibility and low-cost storage of a data lake with the structure, performance, and management features of a data warehouse, creating a unified platform for diverse data types and workloads like BI, SQL, data science, and machine learning, all from one central repository.
-It achieves this by using open formats (like Delta Lake, Apache Iceberg, Hudi) on top of object storage, adding database-like capabilities (transactions, schema enforcement) for reliability and quality.
+It achieves this by using open formats (like [Delta Lake](https://delta.io), [Apache Iceberg](https://iceberg.apache.org), [Apache Hudi](https://hudi.apache.org)) on top of object storage, adding database-like capabilities (transactions, schema enforcement) for reliability and quality.

 ### Key Components & Features:

-Unified Storage: Stores structured, semi-structured, and unstructured data together, eliminating silos.
+- Unified Storage: Stores structured, semi-structured, and unstructured data together, eliminating silos.

-Data Lake Benefits: Low-cost, scalable storage (e.g., cloud object storage) and flexibility for raw data.
+- Data Lake Benefits: Low-cost, scalable storage (e.g., cloud object storage) and flexibility for raw data.

-Data Warehouse Benefits: ACID transactions, schema enforcement, data quality, and performance for BI.
+- Data Warehouse Benefits: ACID transactions, schema enforcement, data quality, and performance for BI.

-Open Formats: Uses open standards (Iceberg, Delta, Hudi) for interoperability and avoiding vendor lock-in.
+- Open Formats: Uses open standards (Iceberg, Delta, Hudi) for interoperability and avoiding vendor lock-in.

-Decoupled Compute & Storage: Allows independent scaling of processing power and storage.
+- Decoupled Compute & Storage: Allows independent scaling of processing power and storage.

-Diverse Workloads: Supports SQL analytics, BI, data science, and machine learning on the same data.
+- Diverse Workloads: Supports SQL analytics, BI, data science, and machine learning on the same data.

 ### Benefits:

-Simplified Architecture: Replaces complex multi-tiered systems with a single source of truth.
+- Simplified Architecture: Replaces complex multi-tiered systems with a single source of truth.

-Reduced Costs: Lowers ETL, data duplication, and storage expenses.
+- Reduced Costs: Lowers ETL, data duplication, and storage expenses.

-Improved Governance: Easier to manage security and data quality centrally.
+- Improved Governance: Easier to manage security and data quality centrally.

-Faster Insights: Enables real-time streaming and quicker access to refined data.
+- Faster Insights: Enables real-time streaming and quicker access to refined data.

 ## About Apache Polaris (incubating)